Autism first signs: a checklist for primary school age children

 Children on the spectrum may find it challenging to make friendships, take part in conversations or find common interests with other children.

-Note that the information below is just a list of some of the common signs and characteristics of autism.
+Note that the information below is just a list of some of the common characteristics of autism.
 It is unlikely that a child will display all of these characteristics, and it’s important to remember, only a qualified professional can carry out an assessment for autism.

 清单